leplusorg/docker-maven-check-versions/README.md

 ## Requirements

-If the Maven wrapper (mvnw) is present at the root of your project, the image will use that to let you control the version of Maven.
-Otherwise the version of Maven included in the image will be used instead.
+The image comes with Maven installed so it only needs a pom.xml to analyze.
+However if you want to control the version of Maven to be used instead, just make sure that there is a Maven wrapper script (mvnw) pointing to that version next to the pom.xml.
 For more information on how to install the maven wrapper in your project, see the [documentation](https://maven.apache.org/wrapper/).

 The script uses the Versions plugin (more details [here](https://www.mojohaus.org/versions-maven-plugin/)).